 For use with traps, warning systems or when you just need to tie something/someone .

 Watch a few episodes of Mythbusters concerning duct tape if you’re a non-believer.
 Everyone needs it!

-I personaly don’t own such a device cause I don’t actually like electronics that much (yeah, boo me:) ).
-However, most people have becomerather dependant on such devices and a portable solar charger could be an excellent investment for them; with or without an apocalypse.
+I personally don’t own such a device cause I don’t actually like electronics that much (yeah, boo me:) ).
+However, most people have become rather dependent on such devices and a portable solar charger could be an excellent investment for them; with or without an apocalypse.
 The one listed below can charge USB devices and AA and AAA batteries, which pretty much covers everything.

 The duct tape of the zombie apocalypse!
 If you’re gonna use melee weapons and we all know you’re bound to do that we urge you to get yourself some overgrip tape.

 This is the tape that tennis players use to wrap the handle of a tennis racket.
 Overgrip tape is extremely useful because it will both protect your palms and give you a stronger grip with your weapon making it a lot harder to loose control over the weapon or the weapon itself.
 It helps you not loose grip when your hands start sweating.

 It would be a good idea to both prepare your melee weapons with an overgrip tape and have a few extra rolls if the apocalypse gets all out of control and lasts a long time.